PokemonGoF/PokemonGo-Bot/README.md

 Not yet, still need a trainer to train the script param.
 But we are very close to.
 ### Set GEO Location
 It works, use -l "xx.yyyy,zz.ttttt" to set lat long for location. -- diordache
+### What if I can't join or don't want to use Slack?
+You can connect to #PokemonGoBot on irc.freenode.net, which is running a Slack-IRC bridge.
+Or, connect [here](http://webchat.freenode.net/?channels=#pokemongobot)
 ### Google login issues (Login Error, Server busy)?

 Try to generate an [app password](!https://support.google.com/accounts/answer/185833?hl=en) and set is as